Christian Ludvig Scheel von Plessen: Early life and education

 Christian Ludvig Scheel von Plessen was born at Fussingø near Randers, the son of Mogens Scheel von Plessen (1713–49) and Elisabeth Christine von Thienen (1715–88).
 He attended Sorø Academy from 1757 and was the following year escorted by Carl Wendt on a grand tour, visiting the universities in Genève, Göttingen, Leiden and Utrecht.

 Career and titles

 Back in Denmark, Scheel von Plessen became a trainee in the Treasury (rentekammeret).
 In 1769, he became a member of the General Land Commission (Generallandvæsenskommissionen).
 In 1771, he was appointed as country governor of Copenhagen County (until 1788).
 He was a member of numerous commissions.

 Scheel von Plessen was appointed Kammerjunker in 1757 and chamberlain (Kammerherre) in 1766.
 He was created a White Knight im 1774 and was appointed as Gehejmeråd in 1779 and Gehejmekonferensråd 1799.

 Property

 In an early age, Scheel von Plessen inherited Fussingø at Randers and Selsø and Lindholm at Roskilde.
 In 1771, he also received Harrestedgård and Saltø after Carl Adolph von Plessen.
 He was a pioneer in the implementation of the many agricultural reforms of the time.
+In 1783, he inherited Kokkedal north of Copenhagen.